DevExRoadshow/documentation/demo-steps--review.md

 1. Pipelines updates the pipelines-build-master branch with a new artifact
 1. That branch is checked out on test
 1. Test manually again.
 Given no issues...
-1. Tag pipelines-build-master branch and deploy to prod
+1. Tag pipelines-build-master branch and deploy to prod3